SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

 **Retrieval in Production**

-In real production, retrieval is often of multiple-stages, from the cheapest to the most expensive and most accurate, from millions of candidates to a few hundreds or even less.
+In real production, retrieval is often a multiple-stage process, progressing from the cheapest to the most expensive and accurate methods, narrowing down from millions of candidates to a few hundred or even less.
-For example, when you want to search for candidates from a pool of profiles stored in realtional db say Postgres, you can search by name simply using keyword, or check if the name equals to the query.
+For example, when you want to search for candidates from a pool of profiles stored in a realtional database like Postgres, you can start with a simple keyword search or check if the  name equals the query.
-You also want to search by their profession, which you have already categorized, either by model or human labeling, this makes it a filter search.
+You may also want to search by profession, which has already been categorized either by a model or human labeling, making it a filter search.
-Or if the search query requires more semantic understanding, we will leverage semantic search using embedding models.
+If the search query requires more semantic understanding, we will leverage semantic search using embedding models.
-If we want it to be more accurate, we move up to more expensive and more accurate methods such as reranking models and LLM-based retrieval methods.
+If we want it to be even more accurate, we can move up to more expensive and accurate methods such as reranking models and LLM-based retrieval methods.

-Design pattern
+Design
 ------------------

 .. figure:: /_static/images/retriever.png